torproject/tor/doc/HACKING/Tracing.md

 # Tracing #

-This document describes how the tracing subsystem works in tor so developers can add events to the code base but also hook them to a tracing framework.
+This document describes how the event tracing subsystem works in tor so developers can add events to the code base but also hook them to an event tracing framework.

 ## Basics ###

-Tracing is seperated in two concepts, trace events and a tracer.
+Event tracing is seperated in two concepts, trace events and a tracer.
 The tracing subsystem can be found in `src/trace`.
 The `events.h` header file is the main file that maps the different tracers to trace events.

 ### Events ###